bacpop/PopPUNK/docs/model_fitting.rst

 However, when there are a very large number of points the likelihood has a tendency to totally override the prior in the estimated posterior, meaning many overlapping components may be fitted, which may give poor clusters, and is less robust to adding more data.
+It is possible for this mode to fail to converge, but it is more likely to produce a bad fit in difficult cases.

 The key parameter to specify is the maximum number of components ``--K``.
 You should choose a number based on the number of components you can see on your distance plot.
 This